JCaraballo113/vscode-jsonatlas/README.md

 JSON Atlas keeps your JSON documents healthy by surfacing syntax errors in-line, visualizing the structure in multiple modes, and layering on AI summaries plus chat assistance.

+If you live in JSON every day, JSON Atlas is the teammate that never gets tired.
+It catches parser mistakes before you switch windows, maps huge payloads into an interactive visual graph, and keeps schemas honest with one-click insights.
+Pair that with inline AI summaries, diffable schema proposals, and a workspace-wide health report, and you get a workflow upgrade that saves minutes on every edit while preserving trust in your APIs.

 ## Features

 - **Real-time linting** for `json` and `jsonc` documents using the `jsonc-parser`, with inline diagnostics that point directly to the faulty token.